BaxterMojica18/CarWash-Website/README.md

 - ✅ Order status tracking
 - ✅ FIFO queue system for car wash services

+## Security Best Practices

+**Before deploying to production:**
+1. Change all default passwords in the database
+2. Generate a strong `SECRET_KEY` in your `.env` file
+3. Use environment variables for all sensitive data
+4. Never commit `.env` files to version control
+5. Enable HTTPS/SSL for production deployments
+6. Use strong, unique passwords for database access

 ## Setup Instructions

 ### Option 1: Docker Setup (Recommended)